MovieLabs/mddf/mddf-lib/doc/developers/FAQ.md

 Step 4: if the new version is backwards compatible with a previous version's _vocab_ file, the linkage needs to specified in `XmiIngester.getVocabResource()`.
 If it is not backwards compatible, a new JSON file with version-specific terminology must be added to the resource package (see Step 1 above)

-Step 5: if a _structure_ file is used during validation, the version to use will be specified in the Validator's `validateUsgage()` method.

-Step 6: there are a few methods in the Validator classes that have version-specific logic.
+Step 5: there are a few methods in the Validator classes that have version-specific logic.
 These may require modification.
 The specific classes and methods to check are:

 * for Common Metadata: